WhoIsJack/DySTrack/docs/source/usage/zeiss_980.rst

    .. admonition:: Tip
        :class: tip

-       If you stop your current run but need to revert your positions set in the prescan, click **Reload** in the prescan menu.
+       The macro works by taking all the positions set in the prescan and then clears all positions to populate them back in the prescan mainscan one by one.
+This means if you stop the experiment to tweak anything you will lose the positions marked in your prescan setting.

-       ..
-TODO: I do not understand what this means; needs clarification [~JH]
+       If you need to revert back to your positions set in the prescan, click **Reload** in the prescan .czexp menu.

 4. **Pause for a moment to mentally review whether everything is ready**